CMSgov/beneficiary-fhir-data/ops/ccs-ops-misc/pg-password-generator/README.md

 This script randomly generates and encrypts (one way salted hash) a random database password.

-The output includes both the encrypted and non-ecrypted password, the latter of which should be sent to a database administrator so they can update the account.
+The output includes both the encrypted and non-encrypted password, the latter of which should be sent to a database administrator so they can update the account.
 The user should save the unencrypted password to their password manager of choice.

 ## Quickstart
-1. Get the script from BFD's github repo or from an adminstrator.
+1. Get the script from BFD's GitHub repo or from an administrator.
 2. Open a terminal and run the script to generate a password.

 ```